-Acknowledging the importance and benefits of an open discussion about CSAA between teachers and their pupils (Goldschmidt-Gjerløw, 2019; Goldschmidt-Gjerløw & Trysnes, 2020), and with data indicating limited disclosure of CSAA to teachers (e.g., Wager 2015; Gewirtz-Meydan and Finkelhor 2019), the current study sought to understand what are the factors that predict an open, effective and supportive conversation about CSAA between middle and high-school pupils and their teachers, from both the perspective of pupils and their teachers.
-Specifically, we will examine the perception of both middle and high school pupils and their teachers on the teacher’s mediation strategies of CSAA (restrictive, negative and positive active,) how severely the teacher perceives CSAA, does the teacher’s perceived susceptibility of CSAA, the quality of teacher-pupil communication in general and specifically about CSAA, and the teacher’s support of CSAA.
-Pupils were also asked about the appraisal of their teacher as a secure base.
+The importance and benefits of open discussion between teachers and their pupils on the subject of CSAA have been widely acknowledged (Goldschmidt-Gjerløw, 2019; Goldschmidt-Gjerløw & Trysnes, 2020), yet the available data indicate limited disclosure of CSAA to teachers (e.g., Wager, 2015; Gewirtz-Meydan and Finkelhor, 2019).
+With this in mind, the current study sought to identify the factors that predict open, effective, and supportive conversations about CSAA between middle and high-school pupils and their teachers, from the perspectives of both groups.
+Specifically, we examine the perceptions of all participants on the teachers’ use of mediation strategies regarding CSAA (restrictive, negative active, and positive active).
+We then explore the views expressed by both pupils and teachers in their answers to the following questions: How severe is the teacher’s attitude towards CSAA?
+What is the teacher’s perceived susceptibility of CSAA?
+How is the quality of teacher-pupil communication rated in general, and with regard to CSAA specifically?
+To what extent does the teacher offer support in cases of CSAA?
+Pupils were also asked to appraise their teachers in terms of whether or not they provide a secure base.

 METHOD